THE CUSTOMER’S ATTENTION IS PARTICULARLY DRAWN TO THE PROVISIONS OF CLAUSE 8 (LIMITATION OF LIABILITY).

 (a) Any notice given by either party shall be in writing, in English, addressed to the other party at its registered office (if a company) or its principal place of business (in any other case) and shall be delivered personally; or sent by pre-paid first class post; or pre-paid next working day tracked delivery service; or if sent abroad, by an internationally recognised courier service with fees pre-paid.

 (b) Provided that the requirements of clause 11.8(a) have been met, a notice shall be deemed to have been received:

 (i) if delivered personally, when left at the address referred to in clause 11.8(a);

 (ii) if sent by pre-paid first-class post, at 9.00 am on the second Business Day after posting; or

 (iii) if sent by next working day tracked delivery service or internationally recognised courier service, at the delivery time recorded by the courier.

 (c) This clause does not apply to the service of any proceedings or other documents in any legal action or, where applicable, any other method of dispute resolution.

 11.9 Third party rights.
 A person who is not a party to the Contract shall not have any rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of the Contract.

-11.10 Governing law.
-The Contract, and any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with it or its subject matter or formation shall be governed by, and construed in accordance with the law of England and Wales.
+(b) Any dispute or claim arising out of or in connection with the Contract, its subject matter or formation (including non-contractual disputes or claims) shall be governed by, and construed in accordance with the law of England and Wales.
 The parties submit to the exclusive jurisdiction of the courts of England and Wales to settle any such dispute or claim.